Shift3/boilerplate-client-angular/README.md

 | profile         |                              This must match the AWS credentials name on the development machine |
 | region          |                                                                      This is usually `us-west-2` |
 | web_domain_name | This will be the web domain name for the project, an example may be: `example.shift3sandbox.com` |

+Once this is completed, navigate to the terraform/main/<environment-name> folder in your terminal and run the following commands:

+1. `terraform init`
+   - This command is used to initialize a working directory containing Terraform configuration files.
+This is the first command that should be run after writing a new Terraform configuration or cloning an existing one from version control.
+It is safe to run this command multiple times.
+2. `terraform plan`
+   - The plan command will give you information on what will be built through Terraform, as well as any feedback if there will be forseen issues (missing variables etc.)
+   - This also gives you the chance to make adjustments if need be to ensure the output is correct for what you need. (domain name, environment variables for EB etc.)
+3. `terraform apply`
+   - The apply command will actually setup all of the required AWS services to deploy this project.
+Terraform will save a state file for you, and can continue from where it left off if something goes wrong.

 ### Local Environment